cycle/active-record/.github/CONTRIBUTING.md

 If you would like to contribute, please **open an issue** or a pull request.
 We are always looking for ways to improve the project and would love to hear your ideas.

-The latest changes are always in **`master`** branch, so please make your Pull Request against that branch.
+The latest changes are always in the main branch, so please make your Pull Request against that branch.

 <br>